 Any service running their business with a careless attitude runs a high risk to their own success.
 And Cloudflare just moves down that slippery slope.

-To add insult to injury, holding customers hostage to try to get other services do your bidding is – in political correct terms – a questionable approach at best.
+To add insult to injury, holding customers hostage to try to get other services to do your bidding is – in politically correct terms – a questionable approach at best.
 And the reasoning that Apple enforces the IPv6 standard for some of their services, and – thus – you need to do the same, is – well – comparing apples with oranges.
 And totally misguided.

 In reality, such stunts endanger the livelihoods of businesses that depend on the internet to get things done.
 Not to speak of the devastating effects that such shenanigans will potentially have on your SEO ratings.

-From a supplier of a firewall I expect protection from the dangers of the internet.
+From a supplier of a firewall, I expect protection from the dangers of the internet.
 Nothing more and nothing less, and performed by experts.
 Becoming one of those dangers is really not an option.
-And I don’t really care, if they have opinions about miscellaneous standards, right or wrong.
+And I don’t really care if they have opinions about miscellaneous standards, right or wrong.
 We all do.

 Oh, in case you wondered, we are using Wordfence as our main firewall provider.
 And we will continue to do so.

-Because, we just learned that off-shore firewalls cannot be trusted.
+Because we just learned that off-shore firewalls cannot be trusted.